paritytech/parachains-integration-tests/README.md

 # Parachains Integration Tests  ✅
 Since the arrival of XCMP, communication between different consensus systems became a reality in the Polkadot's ecosystem.  _Parachains Integration Tests_ is a tool that was created with the ambtion of easing testing interactions between Substrate based blockchains that implement XCMP.

 This tool allows you to develop tests radipdly describing them in a YAML file.
-Behind the scenes, the YAML files are converted to [Mocha](https://mochajs.org/) tests using [Chai](https://www.chaijs.com/) for assertions.
+Behind the scenes, the YAML files are converted to [Mocha](https://mochajs.org/) tests with [Chai](https://www.chaijs.com/) assertions.

 It can work alongside with [Polkadot Launch](https://github.com/paritytech/polkadot-launch), or you can run your tests against the testnet of your preference.

-Under the `./test` folder, this repository includes integration tests for the _Common Good Assets Parachains_ (Statemine & Statemint).
+Under the `./test` folder, this repository contains integration tests for the _Common Good Assets Parachains_ (Statemine & Statemint).
 You can take them as examples of how to write tests with this tool.

 ## Set Up
 ```bash